How To Start A Podcast

 c.
 Choose a name:

 Choosing the right name for your podcast is crucial.
 Consider your content, audience, and competition when brainstorming ideas.
 Keep it short, unique, and easy to pronounce.
 Research to ensure the name isn’t already taken to avoid any copyright issues.
 Test your options with friends and family, and consider using an online name generator.
 Say the name out loud repeatedly to make sure it sounds good and makes sense.
 To improve discoverability, add relevant keywords, but don’t keyword stuff them.
 For example, if your podcast is about mental health, choose a name like “Mental Wellness” or “Healing Minds.”
-Check our huge list of podcast names for multiple niches.
+Check our list of podcast name ideas for multiple topics.

 d.
 Decide cadence & format: